elemprod/lptask/docs/task_state.md

 ## Access Control Rationale

-The reasoning for each the task state access control restrictions is documented bel.ow.
+The reasoning for each the task state access control restriction is documented bel.ow.

 * SCHED_TASK_UNINIT:
     * A task must be initialized with `sched_task_config()` function prior to use.
 The function configures the task and adds it to the task que.
-    * Any other function calls on uninitialized tasks can not be completed and will return failed since.
+    * All other function calls on uninitialized tasks which can not be completed and will return failed.

 * SCHED_TASK_STOPPED:
     * No access protection is required when the task is stopped.
     * Stopped is the only task state during which the task data reference can be modified.
 This restriction protects task data reference from being modified from within an ISR while the task's handler is executing.
-Note that only the data reference is protected, the value of the data can be modified inside the task handler for a non-stopped task.
+Note that only the data reference is protected, the value of the referenced data can be modified.

 * SCHED_TASK_ACTIVE:
     * Calls to the interval set function, on a currently active task, stop the